Online Decision Making for Trading Wind Energy: Introduction

 \subsection{Problem statement}

-Traditionally, the way in which trading wind energy has been considered relied on a two-step approach, with first the predictive modeling of future energy generation (within either deterministic or probabilistic frameworks), and then the use of such forecasts as input to expected utility maximization strategies (possibly also accommodating risk aversion).
-Although fruitful, these methodologies may be computationally expensive (especially the forecasting part), while the value of final decisions is highly affected by the quality of the forecasts employed.
-It may then be beneficial to integrate the forecasting and decision-making stages, also within a data-rich and non-stationary environment thanks to online learning and optimization.
-On a different front, electricity markets are amid rapid transformations towards reducing granularity and lead times, facilitating the integration of non-dispatchable energy sources but increasing the computational and adaptability requirements of the offering algorithms.
+Traditionally, the way in which trading wind energy has been considered relied on a two-step approach.
+These start with the predictive modeling of future energy generation (within either deterministic or probabilistic frameworks).
+Such forecasts are subsequently used as input to expected utility maximization strategies or, alternatively, some more general forms of optimization problems, e.g., within a stochastic framework and accommodating risk aversion.
+Although fruitful, these methodologies may be computationally expensive.
+As a representative recent example, for a scenario-based stochastic optimization setup to offer in electricity markets, \citet{Kraft2023} mentions that computational costs may reach 3 hours for a single trading instance.
+In addition, the value of the final decisions is highly affected by the quality of the forecasts employed.
+This fact was looked at for the general case of newsvendor problems (which are the type of stochastic opimization problems at hand here) by \citet{maggioni}, while a detailed investigation of the impact of forecast quality on optimization in electricity markets (though, not exactly for market participation problems), was detailed in \citet{Ordoudis2016}.
+As a consequence, it may be beneficial to integrate the forecasting and decision-making steps, within a so-called \textit{prescriptive analytics} framework \citep{bertsimas2019}.
+In parallel, electricity markets are amid rapid transformations towards reducing granularity and lead times, facilitating the integration of non-dispatchable energy sources but increasing the computational and adaptability requirements of the offering algorithms.

-Online learning can help on both fronts.
-On the one hand, online learning algorithms free the decision-maker from most assumptions about the wind or market dynamics.
-On the other hand, online learning algorithms are typically efficient methods capable of adapting to the increasing computational needs.
+In a data-rich and nonstationary environment, approaches relying on online learning and online convex optimization are of direct relevance.
+For a very complete introduction to these topics, the reader is referred to \citet{shalev2012online}.
+On the one hand, online learning algorithms free the decision-maker from most assumptions about the wind or market dynamics, since it does not require specific probabilistic forecasts or models about such dynamics.
+This is more generally the case for a broad range of prescriptive analytics approaches that bypass the forecasting step.
+On the other hand, online learning algorithms are typically efficient methods capable of adapting to the increasing computational needs (as will be illustrated by the numerical case study in this paper).
 Furthermore, the online learning analysis is based on regret as opposed to the classical maximization of the expected utility, possibly allowing to derive additional insights into the properties of trading strategies.